Responsibilities

 - Experience configuring, testing, deploying, and troubleshooting Expressway C and E, and configuring MRA.

-- Experience with Cisco Business Edition 7000 UCS servers and VMWare ESX is a plus.
+- Experience with Cisco Business Edition 7000 UCS servers and VMWare ESX a plus.

 - Cisco CCNP collaboration certification level or knowledge is preferred.